INSTAGRAM FOR BUSINESS TIPS

 30 Instagram Marketing Tips for Business:

 1. Create the perfect Instagram username.
 Make sure your Instagram handle is recognizable and easy to search.
 Try to avoid using underscores or numbers in Instagram handles.
-Consider using keyword-rich words in your username and bio to increase the likelihood of getting found in search.
+Consider using keyword-rich words in your username and bio to increase the likelihood of getting found in search results.

 3. Geo-Tag.
-Be sure to utilize the location feature on each post to increase visibility using geo-tags.
-Add locations to all of your posts to increase search optimization and geo-targeting.
+Be sure to utilize the location feature on each social media post to increase visibility using geo-tags.
+Add locations to your posts to increase search optimization and geo-targeting.
 Brands and social media marketing agencies often look for influencers and businesses to follow based on geographic details.
 Make sure your location is up to date.

 4. Create a branded hashtag.
 Hashtags allow users not following your account to find your posts.
 They are a great way to expand your following.
 Create a unique and relevant hashtag for your business that followers can use.
 But be sure to heavily promote the branded hashtag at events and on marketing materials.
 A custom hashtag is worthless if no one is using it.
 Be sure to also use hashtags where your optimal followers can be found outside of your industry hashtags, too.
 Use hashtags with high search volume.
 If there is a successful brand in your vertical, look at what hashtags they use.